Vanilla-OS/website/index.md

         <div class="hero-text">
             <h2>Play.</h2>
             <p>Your teammate by night.</p>
-            <p>Play your favourite games without worrying about setting up your devices.
-Vanilla OS offers the latest stable Linux kernel, ensuring support for the latest hardware and the latest performance improvements.</p>
+            <p>Play your favourite games without worrying about setting up your device.
+Vanilla OS offers the latest stable Linux kernel, ensuring support for the latest hardware and performance improvements.</p>
             <p>Setting up your GPU won't be an issue thanks to integrated driver management.
 Whether it's an AMD®, Intel®, or NVIDIA® GPU, if a driver is needed, all you have to do is launch the driver manager and follow the instructions. <b>It's that simple.</b></p>
         </div>
         <div class="hero-image" data-scroll>